UBC-MDS/522_01/doc/credit-appr-predict-report.md

 ## Summary

-Applying the fitted model to unseen test data yielded an accuracy of `r round(test_score_df[1,1], 3)`.
+Applying the fitted model to unseen test data yielded an accuracy of 0.884.
 This score was relatively good, but a bank or credit card company may need more certainty in any model they use to approve or deny credit cards to applicants.

 ## Limitations